Discover what to do in Bergamo like a local and experience the magic of a surprising double city.

 Bergamo has the character and the fabric of an art city, both expressed in a beautiful historic centre that embraces elegant and lively districts, rich museum collections, a monumental UNESCO World Heritage Site, many points of interest, and a vibrant social life.

-Discover what to do in Bergamo and the 7 local moves to visit it at its best.
+Discover what to do in Bergamo and the local moves to visit it at its best.

-And reach the upper part of the city.
-Bergamo has a dual soul: Lombard and Venetian, old and yet new, low and high.
-And while the more modern and bustling areas spread out along Bergamo Bassa, the medieval historic centre, as well as many of the main attractions, are condensed in the upper offshoot, beyond that spectacle of civil engineering that are the Mura Veneziane, a Unesco heritage site that we have already opened up for you.
+While the modern and bustling areas spread out along Bergamo Bassa, the medieval historic centre and many of the main attractions are condensed in the upper offshoot, beyond a spectacle of civil engineering: Le Mura Veneziane, a Unesco heritage site not to be missed.

 The funicular is very popular with the people of Bergamo.
 More than a century after its inauguration, the Bergamaschi continue to use it for moving comfortably and quickly between the various areas of the city and simultaneously enjoying a pleasant view.